rodekruis/helpful-information/README.md

 ### Using static file hosting (i.e. Surge.sh, GitHub/GitLab Pages or similar)

-To deploy the web-app using [Surge.sh](https://surge.sh/) or a similar static-files web-host:
+To deploy the web-app using or a static-files web-host, see options at: <https://www.jamstackdeploy.com/>

 Configure and build a 'production'-build of the web-app following the steps [defined at "Deployment"](#deployment).